RESTRICTIONS AND OTHER STUFF

 (TIGER NUTS ARE LIMITED TO 1.5KG PER ANGLER, PER WEEK)..PLASTIC BAITS ARE NOT ALLOWED.

-6. MINIMUM 0.35MM MAINLINE (Also including Nylon/Fluoro hooklengths)
+6. MINIMUM 0.35MM NYLON MAINLINE ONLY (Also including Nylon/Fluoro hooklengths)

-7. RODS Groups of upto 5 anglers with 4 rods each, and groups of 6 anglers with 3 rods each (Rods must never be left unattended).
+7. RODS Groups of upto 5 anglers with 4 rods each, (Rods must never be left unattended).

 8. SUPPLIED BOATS ONLY, Anglers must have a boat in the swim.
 Electric motors are compulsory, hire motors are available if required (Bait-boats are allowed)